marianposaceanu/last_tweet_redux/README.md

-# Last Tweet redux
+# Last Tweet Redux

 This gem does one simple action: fetches your last tweet (at a specified interval) and saves it (properly formatted) to Redis.

 ## Quick start

-1. Include the gem in your Gemfile and do a bundle install:
+###### Include the gem in your Gemfile and do a bundle install

 ```ruby
 gem 'last_tweet_redux', require: false
 ```

-2. Run the process as a daemon: `last-tweet -d -c twitter.yml`
+Run the process as a daemon: `last-tweet -d -c twitter.yml`

-Config file should look like:
+Configuration file should look like:

 ```yml
 screen_name: 'twitter_name'